naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 ### Define a domain

 Start by defining a [domain](https://github.com/Microflash/springtime/tree/master/spring-data-mongo-repository/src/main/java/com/mflash/domain).
-Say, you want to persist an `Email` object which is composed of an `Identity` object and a set of `Session` objects.
-When an `Email` object is saved, corresponding `Identity` object and `Session` objects should also be saved; the same goes for the delete operation.
+Say, you want to persist an `Email` object which consists of an `address`, an `Identity` of user, a set of `Session` created by the user and a `created` date.
+When an `Email` object is saved, corresponding `Identity` object and `Session` objects should also be persisted; the same goes for the delete operation.

 ![Domain](./images/2019-07-08-persisting-and-querying-data-with-mongo-repository.svg)

 A Many-to-One relationship in mongoDB can be modeled with either [embedded documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/) or [document references](https://docs.mongodb.com/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/); with the later method being more useful since it prevents repetition of data.
 You can enforce this behavior through a `@DBRef` annotation.

-Your `Email` document will look like this:
+Your `Email` document may look like this:

 ```java
 package com.mflash.domain;